-Now in its 21st season, The New Victory Theater has been New York City's premier performing arts venue devoted to kids and families since 1995.
+Now in its 21st season, The New Victory Theater has been New York City's premier performing arts nonprofit devoted to kids and families since 1995.
 Located on 42nd Street in iconic Times Square, The New Victory presents theater, dance, circus, opera and music from around the world to young New Yorkers, their families and schoolmates.

 This video was developed with inspired and generous support from Diane and Marc Spilker.

 For the 2 million people who have passed through our doors, a visit to the New Vic is so much more than the shows on stage.
 After a smile and hello from our New Victory Ushers, patrons can explore the lobbies to discover family-friendly conveniences—like free lockers, stroller parking and booster seats—and interactive activities inspired by the show on the stage.
 Inside the theater, young and old can look up and around to enjoy the stunning architecture and admire the theater's original dome, upon which eight little cherubs have been watching over the historic New Victory since 1900.

 Committed to bring kids to the arts and the arts to kids, The New Victory is the largest provider of live performance to New York City schools.
 Through its award-winning education programs, The New Victory serves 40,000 kids each year through its season-long school partnerships and through Victory Dance, which provides free dance performances and workshops to NYC kids over the summer.
 Serving the city in all its diversity, the theater also provides autism-friendly performances, as well as sign-interpreted and audio-described performances.
 Together, these nationally-recognized programs exemplify the New Vic's long-standing commitment to the intrinsic value of cultural participation in the lives of young people and families.